Santosh183/github-learning-udemy/README.md

 # github-learning-udemy
-Demo repository for learning git from udemy.
+Demo repository for learning git from udemy online.